 - 1.1.
-To present the draft Corporate Plan 2021-25 for endorsement by the Executive and to recommend it to Council for formal adoption. - 1.2.
+To present the draft Corporate Plan 2021-25 for formal adoption by Full Council, following endorsement by the Executive at their meeting on 18th November 2021. - 1.2.
 To set out additional information such as how progress in the delivery of the Corporate Plan will be monitored.